What is the GED® test?

 Can I take the GED® test online?

-The GED® test is not online.
+Although the GED test is taken on computers, it is not an online test.
 You must appear in person, at an official GED® testing center.

 In an era where everything’s on the Internet, high school diplomas and credentials are easily found.
 But the GED® test and credential are not online.